 Friday 7 April 2017

-BA (Hons) Sport Journalism here at Solent is celebrating it's 10th year of providing specialy trained graduates to the sports media industry.
+BA (Hons) Sport Journalism here at Solent is celebrating it's 10th year of providing specially trained graduates to the sports media industry.

 By focusing on industry engagement, portfolio development and on-the-job training we ensure that graduates leave the University ready to jump straight into work.